Link Search Menu Expand Document Documentation Menu

 Use OR to match documents containing any of the specified conditions:

-search severityText="ERROR" OR severityText="FATAL" source=otellogs
+search severityText="ERROR" OR severityText="WARN" source=otellogs

 The query returns the following results: